vyotsukura-gsa/srt-ui/README.md

 ```
 brew install yarn
 ```
-For more information, refer to the detailed information here: <https://classic.yarnpkg.com/en/docs/install#mac-stable>
+For more information on installing yarn, refer to the detailed information here: <https://classic.yarnpkg.com/en/docs/install#mac-stable>

 ## Running the Project
 * Run `ng serve` to start the SRT client locally.